This bacon cheeseburger soup recipe is perfect to warm up with during the colder months while still enjoying favorite summer flavors.

 One of my favorite things to eat during the summer is a big juicy grilled cheeseburger topped with a couple slices of perfectly crisp bacon.

 As the weather gets cooler, I still love my burgers, but I often find myself wanting something a bit more comforting, hearty and hot.

-Like many, one of my favorite cold-weather meals is making a big pot of soup.
-So, I couldn’t resist combining 2 of my favorites into this delicious bacon cheeseburger soup recipe.
+Like many, one of my favorite cold-weather comfort food meals is making a big pot of soup.
+So, I couldn’t resist combining two of my favorites into this delicious bacon cheeseburger soup recipe.